Mestane/HaLLaC_Hypr/README.md

 | ----------------------------------------------------- |
 | ![Browser Search](./screenshots/browser_launcher.png) |

-> [!NOTE]
+> [!INFO]
-> - If the entry starts with "https://", "http://", "www." or contains extensions like
+> If the entry starts with "https://", "http://", "www." or contains extensions like
 > ".com", ".net", ".org", ".io", it opens directly.
-> - If it's not the URL, it's searching on DuckDuckGo.
+> If it's not the URL, it's searching on DuckDuckGo.

 Feel free to modify the configurations according to your preferences.
 Contributions and suggestions are welcome!